Jebediah: 1994–1996: Formation, Twitch EP

-Jebediah was formed in Perth in 1994 by Chris Daymond (ex-Hybrid) on lead guitar, Almin Fulurija on drums, Kevin Mitchell on vocals and rhythm guitar, and Vanessa Thornton (ex-Hybrid, lead guitar) on bass guitar.
+Jebediah was formed in Perth in 1994 by Chris Daymond (ex-Hybrid) on lead guitar, Almin Fulurija on drums, Kevin Mitchell on vocals and rhythm guitar, and Vanessa Thornton (ex-Hybrid, lead guitar) on bass guitar, whilst they were still students at Leeming Senior High School.
 They are named after Jebediah Springfield, the fictional founder of Springfield on the American TV cartoon series, The Simpsons.
 Daymond and Mitchell had met in a theatre class at Leeming High School in their final year, while Daymond and Thornton knew each other from childhood and had been members of Hybrid.

 By early 1995, Kevin's older brother, Brett Mitchell, replaced Fulurija because the latter would not turn up to practice sessions, Brett had been a drummer with various groups including The Jerk Offs.
 In May that year Jebediah performed their first gig, for a Leeming High School formal, at the Perth Sheraton Hotel, where they played cover versions of material by Green Day, Nirvana, Pearl Jam and The Smashing Pumpkins, and one original.

 They won the Western Australian semi-finals of the 1995 Australian National Campus Band Competition and in October they won the national final in Lismore.
 This led to an opening slot on the Summersault Music Festival before high-profile bands, Beastie Boys, Foo Fighters and Sonic Youth.
 Brett explained in a 2011 interview: "In the very early days, everything was just a bit of a shock ... to us; it was like, it was either a shock, if it, if it actually happened, or it was, it seemed kind of absurd if someone was, ah, you know, putting an idea forward about how things would go".

 In August 1996 Jebediah issued their debut five-track extended play, Twitch, which was produced by Chris Dickie (The Pogues, Morrissey, Header).
 According to Australian musicologist, Ian McFarlane, Twitch contained "quirky tracks like 'Mister Masonic' and 'Tracksuit' and was a strong taster for the band's fuzzy pop".

 In April that year they had signed to Murmur, a subsidiary label of Sony Music, on the basis of their live performances.
 They followed with a national tour alongside Snout, and Automatic.
 In 2004 Daymon recalled "our very first EP came out through Murmur.
 Right from the very start we never really self-financed any of our early material ...
 Thinking about it now, over the years, a lot of being in a band – for us – is touring and playing the shows; that's always done independently anyway".
 At the West Australian Music Industry Awards of 1996 they won their first WAMi for Best Stage Presence.
 Twitch debuted at number one on the local Perth singles chart.
 It appeared on the ARIA Singles Chart in the top 100.